WireGhost/SpamHarvester/README.md

 Title: Email Phishing Data Extractor – “Spam Harvester”

 Summary:
 The “SpamHarvester” is a simple Python script that helps users analyze and extract relevant information from phishing emails.
 It connects to an IMAP server, searches for spam emails in a specified folder ("Aphish"), and extracts headers, body text, and URLs from each email.
 The extracted data is then processed and saved to a CSV file for further analysis.
 For larger volumes of “spam processing”, it may be beneficial to append the output to SQLite DB.
-In this case, I had an old yahoo email account that was mostly spam and phishing, so I wanted to do something with it and have some fun learning some Python.
+In this case, I had an old yahoo email account that was mostly spam and phishing, so I wanted to do something with it and have fun learning some Python header parsing.
 With the Yahoo account, it didn’t connect with the default Yahoo “Spam” folder, so I made a subfolder called “Aphish” and passed the contents of the Spam folder to the “Aphish” subfolder.
 Setting a filtering rule from the “Spam” folder to pass to “Aphish” didn’t work for me, as I was unable to select the Spam folder in Yahoo’s filtering rules, however; an email client i.e., Thunderbird may accomplish this.

 Features: